 The two on the left are the small style of indicator, the two on the right are the large style; you choose which you want in Preferences.
 The leftmost, with the yellow asterisk, indicates the file is undecided.
 The next indicates that the file has been sorted into a sorting folder (the folder icon), renamed (the pencil on paper icon), and approved (the green plus sign).
 The third indicates the image has been vetoed, while the fourth shows the same information as the second, but since it is the large style of indicator, also shows the sorting folder and name chosen (much more on sorting folders and renaming in the following questions).

-What about the little gray triangle on the right?
+What about the little gray triangle on the right of all four action indicators?
 That tells you that the action indicator is actually a pull-down menu, like so:

-Here the menu has been pulled down, showing that it has commands for changing the vote and renaming.
+Here the menu has been pulled down, showing that it has commands for changing the vote, moving the file directly to the Trash, and renaming it.
 At the top, the menu also gives the full information about the current state of the file: that it has been approved, is being sorted into a folder called "Flowers", and is being renamed using the sorting folder's name.
-Those status menu items are always dimmed; they are there just for information.
+Those status items are always dimmed; they are there just for information.

-Action indicators are the typical way that you look at and change your vote on an image, but there are lots of other ways, and indeed, if you find that action indicators clutter up your windows you can hide them altogether in Preferences.
-Other ways of seeing and changing votes include PhotoReviewer's main menus, the context menu on an image or selection, keyboard commands, and last but not least, buttons in the window toolbar:
+The action indicator's menu is one typical way that you look at and change your vote on an image, but there are lots of other ways, and indeed, if you find that action indicators clutter up your windows you can hide them altogether in Preferences.
+Other ways of seeing and changing votes include PhotoReviewer's main menus, the context menu on an image or selection (right-click or control-click), keyboard commands, and last but not least, buttons in the window toolbar:

 These topics are not really specific to voting, though, since all those avenues can be used to control lots of other aspects of PhotoReviewer too; so they will be covered in other questions.

 As to what effect your votes have, that will be covered below, in How does my review get processed at the end?.